Level 2 Course

-A continuation of the level 1 course with emphasis on Composition principles, learning how to speak Visual language, Advanced Camera settings, Harnessing Natural light and basic Photoshop skills for Photographers.
+A continuation of the Beginning Photography course with emphasis on Composition principles, learning how to speak Visual language, Advanced Camera settings, Harnessing Natural light and basic Photoshop skills for Photographers.

 • Week 1 Composition Principles continued: Emphasis on Why understanding Composition in Photography is Important.